-Developed as an alternative evaluation system during the Covid-19 pandemic lockdown, our Virtual Futurity offers a safe and fair assessment programme that is accessible to all and that does not compromise on the quality and detail of the evaluation and feedback we have all come to value in the Futurity.
+Developed as an alternative evaluation system during the Covid-19 pandemic lockdown, our Virtual Futurity continues to offer a safe and fair assessment programme that is accessible to all and that does not compromise on the quality and detail of the evaluation and feedback we have all come to value in the Futurity.

-With restrictions on international travel still affecting our evaluators, we pioneered this programme through 2020 to continue to provide you with the team of international renowned evaluators everybody has to come to expect, giving you a chance to get feedback and ask questions via the virtual assessment and round-up webinars.
-We are pleased to continue to offer this virtual option in 2021, allowing access to the Futurity assessments for everyone.
+We pioneered this programme through 2020 to continue to provide you with the team of international renowned evaluators everybody has to come to expect, giving you a chance to get feedback and ask questions via the virtual assessment and round-up webinars.
+We are pleased to continue to offer this virtual option, allowing access to the Futurity assessments for everyone.

 Who can take part?